-Unfortunately, it is an alleged outright scam.
+Unfortunately, it is an outright scam.

-ottsa “Accrediting Professionals” claims to accredit MyTEFL and ITTT TEFL and doesn’t respond to inquiries about accreditation from literally anyone interested in accrediting their program through this “accreditation board”.
-I personally don’t care about accreditation, however if someone is lying about it for financial gain then I know that a lot of people care.
+OTTSA “Accrediting Professionals” claims to accredit MyTEFL and ITTT TEFL and doesn’t respond to inquiries about accreditation from literally anyone interested in accrediting their program through this “accreditation board”.
+I personally don’t care about accreditation, however, if someone is lying about it for financial gain then I know that a lot of people care.

-If you take a look at ottsa’s list of “Accredited Courses” over at http://www.ottsa.org/accredited_courses.php and if you conduct a deep search, you will soon realize that the only two online TEFL courses that really care about this “accreditation” are MyTEFL and ITTT TEFL.
+If you take a look at Ottsa’s list of “Accredited Courses” over at http://www.ottsa.org/accredited_courses.php and if you conduct a deep search, you will soon realize that the only two online TEFL courses that really care about this “accreditation” are MyTEFL and ITTT TEFL.
 And it’s designed to be that way.
-All they have done, which is quite clever, is to add some other very similarly designed TEFL courses on the list of “Accredited courses” and you can see that by the website designs that they were made by the same people.
-A couple of the courses on that list claim to offer 120-Hour online TEFL certification courses for over 1,000 USD – apart from this obvious red herring claim, when we tried to contact these fake TEFL schools we actually couldn’t find a contact for them.
+All they have done, which is quite clever, is to add some other very similarly designed TEFL courses to the list of “Accredited courses” and you can see that by the website designs that they were made by the same people.
+A couple of the courses on that list claim to offer 120-Hour online TEFL certification courses for over 1,000 USD – apart from this obvious red herring claim when we tried to contact these fake TEFL schools we actually couldn’t find a contact for them.

 Trusted TEFL Reviews recently wrote an article about accreditation, and our next Online TEFL Course Scams article will focus on the various “accreditation” companies – touted by some of the main Online TEFL course schools – and we will be unearthing the ones that are fake, together with the Online TEFL Programs that have paid (fake and deceiving) accreditation logos listed on their school websites.